Anutka777/substrings/README.md

 Substring method implementation

 Method takes:
-  - word as the first argument
+  - word or phrase as the first argument
-  - array of valid substrings as the second argument
+  - dictionary - array of valid substrings as the second argument

 Return: hash listing
   - each substring (case insensitive) that was found in the original string